 - Understands both human behavior and the use of language, and their relationship

-How many people read it, how many liked it, how many shared it, how many people visited your website after reading your article, and how much sales increased post releasing this article.
+How many people read it, how many liked it, how many shared it, how many people visited your website after reading your article, and how much sales increased after releasing it.

 Also called inductive category development, this approach is used when the existing theory or research on any given subject is limited.
 Here data is used as a source to arrive at categories rather than using any of the pre-existing categories.
-In this approach, the researches rely entirely on the data to arrive at new insights.
-Most of the qualitative analysis methods use this approach to study and analyze.
+In this approach, the researchers rely entirely on the data for new insights.
+Most qualitative analysis methods use this approach to study and analyze.

 In this approach, the words of text will be initially counted and compared, followed by further interpretation of the content.
 The summative content analysis aims at finding the underlying meanings of the text or words.
-In this approach, the study starts by searching for a particular text and counting the number of times it appears and further tries to understand the fundamental context for the use of the words either explicit or in its indirect terms.
+In this approach, the study starts by searching for a particular text and counting the number of times it appears and further tries to understand the fundamental context for using the words, either explicitly or in indirect terms.
 Summative content analysis is a nonreactive method of studying the phenomenon of interest.

-The approaches of content analysis depend on the research purposes that may need different research designs and various techniques of analysis.
-The research should take the choice of using a conventional or summative or directed approach after considering the purpose and the methods.
+The content analysis approaches depend on the research purposes that may need different research designs and various analysis techniques.
+The researcher should make the choice of using a conventional, or summative, or directed approach after considering the purpose and the methods.

 Content analysis serves as an essential tool for companies navigating the current business environment, characterized by consumer empowerment and the rise of Big Data.
 Beyond simply interpreting data, it offers businesses an organized, systematic methodology to interpret qualitative and quantitative information, making sense of vast amounts of unstructured data like customer feedback, reviews, suggestions, and complaints.
 Content analysis helps organizations understand their customers better, highlighting their needs, preferences, and pain points, thus enabling an enhanced and personalized customer experience.